AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 ```

 The method first define some nodes.
 Some constraints need to be set on the nodes that are joined by a muscle.
 In particular, we cannot have more than one muscle between two nodes.
 The small algorithm used in the method avoid nodes in which there is at a muscle between the two nodes.
 In total, 10 tries are performed before giving up.
+-->

 We also provide a way to build worm-like creature.
-We define the following methods
+We define the following method:

 ```Smalltalk
 CCreature>>configureWorm: length